Juni19/AfricaDFIRCTF22/README.md

 Description automatically
 generated](media/image14.png)

-So, I go back to my memory image and look closely to the keyring daemon:
+So, I went back to my memory image and looked closely to the keyring daemon:

 ![A screenshot of a computer Description automatically generated](media/image15.png)